 | Sulfuric acid | Two acidic hydrogens attached to sulfate |

-A formula tells you composition, but the meaning depends on the kind of compound.
+A formula tells you composition, but the meaning depends on the kind of compound, so work through it in order.

-That difference matters.
-A molecular formula is not usually reduced, because changing it changes the substance. is hydrogen peroxide, not water.
-An ionic formula, by contrast, is normally written in the smallest ratio that still balances charge.
+A molecular formula is not reduced, because changing it changes the substance: is hydrogen peroxide, not water.
+An ionic formula, by contrast, is written in the smallest ratio that still balances charge.

 Worked Example: Why Calcium Hydroxide Is